TroyLogue/salesforce-auth-v1/README.md

 ### Tagging guidelines

+In the current development phase tagging guidelines are simple"
+- each class should be tagged with the application under test, e.g., `:app_client`, `:ehr`
-Each example should be tagged with the following parameters:
+- each class should be tagged with the feature under test, e.g., `:networks`, `:clients`

-- its corresponding UUQA JIRA test case ID, e.g., `:uuqa_652`
+- each example should be tagged with its corresponding UUQA JIRA test case ID, e.g., `:uuqa_500`

-- the application under test, e.g., `:app_client`
+As the project matures we might consider additional dimensions for running regression sets particularly in CI:
 - `:smoke` for happy-path tests that would result in a P0 if failed
 - `:browsers_all` for tests that need to be run on all browsers
 - `:browsers_chrome` for tests that need to be run on only one browsers